Plutonium: Marine toxicity

-Investigating the toxicity of plutonium in humans is just as important as looking at the effects in fauna of marine systems.
 Plutonium is known to enter the marine environment by dumping of waste or accidental leakage from nuclear plants.
-Although the highest concentrations of plutonium in marine environments are found in the sediments, the complex biogeochemical cycle of plutonium means that it is also found in all other compartments.
+Though the highest concentrations of plutonium in marine environments are found in sediments, the complex biogeochemical cycle of plutonium means it is also found in all other compartments.
 For example, various zooplankton species that aid in the nutrient cycle will consume the element on a daily basis.
 The complete excretion of ingested plutonium by zooplankton makes their defecation an extremely important mechanism in the scavenging of plutonium from surface waters.
 However, those zooplankton that succumb to predation by larger organisms may become a transmission vehicle of plutonium to fish.

-In addition to consumption, fish can also be exposed to plutonium by their geographical distribution around the globe.
+In addition to consumption, fish can also be exposed to plutonium by their distribution around the globe.
 One study investigated the effects of transuranium elements (plutonium-238, plutonium-239, plutonium-240) on various fish living in the Chernobyl Exclusion Zone (CEZ).
 Results showed that a proportion of female perch in the CEZ displayed either a failure or delay in maturation of the gonads.
 Similar studies found large accumulations of plutonium in the respiratory and digestive organs of cod, flounder and herring.

 Plutonium toxicity is just as detrimental to larvae of fish in nuclear waste areas.
 Undeveloped eggs have a higher risk than developed adult fish exposed to the element in these waste areas.
-The Oak Ridge National Laboratory displayed that carp and minnow embryos raised in solutions containing plutonium isotopes did not hatch; eggs that hatched displayed significant abnormalities when compared to control developed embryos.
+Oak Ridge National Laboratory displayed that carp and minnow embryos raised in solutions containing plutonium did not hatch; eggs that hatched displayed significant abnormalities when compared to control developed embryos.
 It revealed that higher concentrations of plutonium have been found to cause issues in marine fauna exposed to the element.